Tianscar/javasound-ape/README.md

-# Java Monkey's Audio Compression Decoder
+# Java Monkey's Audio Compression Codec
 This is a fork of [JMAC](https://jmac.sourceforge.net/), updated to Java 8 and removed the native part.

-JMAC is a Java implementation of Monkey's Audio Compression decoder.
+JMAC is a Java implementation of Monkey's Audio Compression codec.
 JMAC is a Java library that decodes, converts and plays Monkey's Audio files (.MAC, .APL, .APE) up to version 3.99 in real time.
 JMAC doesn't need JMF.
 It runs under J2SE.